frozenpandaman/mangadex-dl/README.md

 ```

 ### Current limitations
- * Only English releases can be downloaded.
  * Non-integer chapter numbers (e.g. 47.5) are not supported.
- * The script will download all available releases of each chapter specified.
+ * The script will download all available releases (in your language) of each chapter specified.

 If you are downloading for 10+ minutes straight, you may receive an IP block if trying to browse the site at the same time.